Neo Geo Battle Coliseum: Plot

 The official plot, as given by SNK, is as follows: "In February, 2017 of the new Japanese era there is a man trying to rule the Neo Geo World.
 "I will topple Neo Geo's most powerful warriors and put myself on the throne!".
 We knew that if he managed to obtain Neo Geo world's awesome power, world domination would not be far from his reach.
 This man, who sat at the heart of the "WAREZ Conglomerate" with overwhelming financial power behind him, had already set out on his ambitious path to gain Neo Geo World's power.
 Those who knew the truth of his intentions were already trembling with fear...
 As Neo Geo World drew closer to the verge of disaster, a WAREZ sponsored fighting competition was announced.
 This event is called "Neo Geo Battle Coliseum".
 The federal government is worried about the situation, and has secretly dispatched its two best secret agents, Yuki and Ai.
 A world on the verge of eternal darkness...
 The future of Neo Geo World is now in the hands of the warriors."
 (The name of the organization that hosts the tournament, WAREZ, is an obvious play on the word warez, as SNK Playmore blames software piracy as one of the contributing factors to its 2001 bankruptcy.)

 Characters

-Forty characters are playable featuring two original characters and two original bosses and the rest from eleven different SNK series.